Anatomiclab/GastroFLOW/README.md

 ### GCNet with WSI Data

-To validate the performance of GCNet using WSI data, follow these steps:
+To validate the performance of GCNet using WSI data from external dataset, follow these steps:

 Step 1.
 Run `Validation_stage1.py`